pzanna/Ziggy/docs/ziggy_test.md

 ## Outputs

-Outputs model metadata, predicted label of the sample text and probalibities array of all labels.
+Outputs model metadata, predicted label of the sample text and probabilities array of all labels.